A Comprehensive Guide to Case Interview Prep [tips updated 2021]

 During this portion of the interview, you can ask any clarifying questions you need to.
 If something is not clear—the client’s product or industry, or the problem they want to solve —ask!

-Once Rebecca clarified the problem, she asked for a moment to prepare her response.
+Once Davis clarified the problem, he asked for a moment to prepare her response.
 In the structure phase of the case interview, there’s silence for several moments.

 As with clarifying the question, this can feel awkward.